Tutorial of Data Analysis in Python + Jupyter NotebookRahul Ombale

 EDA is the best way to understand and summarise the characteristics and behavior of the data.

 We can use plotting techniques to validate the hypothesis which is made about the data.
-EDA also helps us to understand which model will fit best predictions about the data set.
+EDA also helps us to understand which model will fit the best predictions about the data set.
 It reduces our efforts at the time of machine learning model building.